Graham Wylie: Career

 In 1981 Wylie co-founded Sage Group with David Goldman and Paul Muller, having programmed the initial Sage accounts package himself.
 The Sage Group quickly grew to be a successful worldwide financial software company and is the only software company listed on the FTSE 100.
-In 2003, Wylie sold his stake Sage for an estimated £195 million.
+In 2003, Wylie sold his stake in Sage for an estimated £195 million.

 In October 2003, Wylie founded Technology Services Group and in the following years expanded that company primarily through acquisition.

 Speedflex (Europe) Ltd was formed in 2011 by chairman Wylie, Paul Ferris and Alan Shearer.

 Wylie was appointed Commander of the Order of the British Empire (CBE) in the 2003 New Year Honours and was knighted in the 2020 New Year Honours for services to business and charity.
 He has been awarded honorary doctorates by Northumbria University in 2000 and Newcastle University in 2004.
 He has been awarded the freedom of the city of Newcastle upon Tyne.